 - Your agency personnel can participate in accreditation training at any time.

-- The Quality Improvement Through Accreditation workshop is a great place to start and is offered about 20 times a year throughout North America.
+- The Quality Improvement for the Fire and Emergency Services workshop is a great place to start and is offered about 20 times a year throughout North America.

 - CPSE’s annual Excellence Conference is home to the Accreditation Bootcamp, a three-day series of workshops that will teach you how to build your accreditation team and accreditation documents.